Jelena92370/webshop-selenium/README.md

-These are the automated tests that we conducted in class to test the page https://demowebshop.tricentis.com using Selenium.
+These are the automated tests that we conducted in class to test some functions on the page https://demowebshop.tricentis.com using Selenium.